 Jordan Quaglia, PhD, is Assistant Professor in Naropa University's Contemplative Psychology program and Research Director for the Compassion Initiative in the Center for the Advancement of Contemplative Education.
 He received a BA from the University of Richmond, an MA from Naropa University, and a PhD in Experimental Psychology from Virginia Commonwealth University.
-When he's not in the lab or classroom, Jordan's hobbies include hiking, cooking, meditating, and writing fiction.
-Curriculum Vitae Email: email@example.com
+When he's not in the lab or classroom, Jordan's hobbies include hiking, contemplative practice, and writing fiction.
+Email: email@example.com

 Dylan Leigh is an undergraduate student in Naropa’s Contemplative Psychology program.
 Dylan’s background includes working with education nonprofits and electoral political campaigns.
 His research interests include understanding how mindfulness and meditation may be used by and practiced within organizations.
 Outside of trying to be more awake through his own practice, studying at Naropa, and working at Ozo Coffee, Dylan tries to climb, ski, bike, and surf as often as possible.

 Justin Weiss is an undergraduate student in Contemplative Psychology at Naropa University.
 His interests include hypnosis, non-ordinary states of consciousness, and learning what is possible with human physiology.
 Justin is interested in researching the effects of contemplative practice on one's overall well-being.
 He is currently a volunteer at the MAPS study for MDMA-assisted psychotherapy with treatment-resistant Post-Traumatic Stress Disorder.